aaugustin/django-sequences/README.rst

 Getting started
 ===============

-django-sequences is compatible with Django 2.2 (LTS) and 3.0.
+django-sequences is tested with Django 2.2 (LTS), 3.0, and 3.1.

 It is released under the BSD license, like Django itself.